Azure/acs-demos/README.md

 ### length

-Outputs the approxomate length of the queue.
+Outputs the approximate length of the queue.

 ## Slack Channel